callum-mccracken/ncsd_output_plotting/README.md

 # ncsd_output_plotting

-Python modules to make it easier to plot the output from ncsd-it.exe.
+Python modules to make it easier to plot the output from `ncsd-it.exe`.

 You give it an output file, a couple parameters (e.g. do you want to exclude Nmax=0?), and an output format (xmgrace by default) and it creates a plot / plot file.